 Mutual Fund Expense Ratios Vs. ETF Expense Ratios

-Mutual fund expense ratios are higher than exchange-traded fund expense ratios on average.
+On average, mutual fund expense ratios are higher than ETF expense ratios.

 Exchange-traded funds simply track an index, such as a commodity or bond index, whereas mutual funds are generally more actively managed by mutual fund managers, and so have higher expense ratios.

 Mutual funds and exchange-traded funds typically have fixed costs so funds with fewer assets often have higher expense ratios.
-Generally, exchange-traded funds do not charge expense ratios above 2.0% of assets, though mutual fund expense ratios can run higher.
+For the most part, exchange-traded funds don’t charge expense ratios above 2.0% of assets, though mutual fund expense ratios can run higher.

 In general, you should aim to find funds with expense ratios below 1.0%.
 This is especially true if you are working with a traditional financial advisor as opposed to a robo-advisor because human financial advisors will generally charge an additional 1.0% or more to manage your assets.